Charged particle dynamics in singular spacetimes: hydrogenic mapping and curvature-corrected thermodynamics: Summary and Discussion

+The results establish a clear and analytically tractable framework for charged-particle motion in horizonless, singular charged spacetimes.
+The combination of integrability, smooth connection to Coulomb dynamics at large radii, and hard-wall confinement near the singular shell demonstrates the value of this system as a theoretical laboratory for studying charged matter in geometries determined entirely by electromagnetic fields.
+The dynamical structures identified in this work may generate observable signatures, including anomalous perihelion precession of test-particle orbits and characteristic modifications of strong gravitational-lensing patterns.
+The absence of an event horizon gives rise to qualitatively distinct lensing phenomenology relative to black-hole spacetimes, potentially allowing discrimination through future high-precision astrophysical observations and controlled gravity-analog experimental platforms.
 Several extensions are suggested by this framework.
 Studying null geodesics could reveal the causal and optical properties of the singular shells, potentially producing distinctive lensing effects.
 A detailed analysis of radial and azimuthal oscillation frequencies would relate the results to classical celestial mechanics.
 Incorporating electromagnetic self-force or radiation-reaction effects could extend the model to dissipative systems.
 Semiclassical studies of wave propagation or quantized bound states may highlight confinement effects similar to a particle-in-a-box model.
 Finally, exploring rotational or perturbed versions of the geometry would test whether the confinement mechanisms persist in less symmetric conditions.